Good mornin to you, and thank you for stopping by and considering some doctrine with me.

 23 And that he might make known the riches of his glory on the vessels of mercy, which he had afore prepared unto glory,

 24 Even us, whom he hath called, not of the Jews only, but also of the Gentiles? “

-Therefore it seems (to me) that the handful of passages of scripture that speak about Jesus dying for everyone’s sin, may have been referring to all types of people, (not necessarily every individual person of humanity).
+Therefore it seems (to me) that the passages of scripture that speak about Jesus dying for everyone’s sin, may have been referring to all types of people, (Jew and Gentile) not necessarily every individual person of humanity.

-And I also think about God’s purpose in atonement.
+And also think about God’s purpose in atonement.

 What I mean is, consider please that God has the authority & power to do anything that He wants to do with humanity, (or anything else that’s His property).

 Would God have died in a gamble that perhaps a few random, spiritually-dead people might believe on Him?
 Giving spiritually-dead man the ultimate control & final say over the net outcome of His greatest work?

 Would He have intentionally died for specific people for whom He intended to save?
 (From among all people groups of humanity).
 And would He have absolutely saved everyone whom He specifically died for, & intended to save?
 (His sheep, His elect).
 And would God have made fallen & spiritually-dead man the determinate of His greatest work?

 And finally, here’s less-publicized scripture which speaks to God’s elect, and Jesus’ atonement applied to some people, and not to others: